Lionheart (video game): Reception

 According to Computer and Video Games, "Thalion has gone and turned in an extremely challenging variation on the old theme", with "excellent graphics" and enough depth "to keep you going for weeks".
 On top of that, "the double ending gives the player extra incentive to play the game beyond completion".
-They gave it a score of 92%, with Paul Anglin commenting that, "the only slight niggle I have with Lionheart is that some parts of the game are so frustratingly hard that it takes ages before you can even see what you're supposed to do, let alone actually be able to do it".
-Apart from this, "Lionheart is excellent stuff".
+They gave it a score of 92%, with Paul Anglin commenting that "the only slight niggle I have with Lionheart is that some parts of the game are so frustratingly hard that it takes ages before you can even see what you're supposed to do, let alone actually be able to do it", but also said that Lionheart is "excellent" game.
 Amiga Force had similar feelings about the game.
-They called it "good news for just about everybody", explaining that "hard drive owners will be chuffed because it's installable; platform freaks will love it ‘coz there’s plenty of precipices to topple and bounce from; arcade fans will be dribbling over all the things you can kill", it's "fast, fun, frantic and good to look at.
+They called it "good news for just about everybody", explaining that "hard drive owners will be chuffed because it's installable; platform freaks will love it 'coz there's plenty of precipices to topple and bounce from; arcade fans will be dribbling over all the things you can kill", and said it is "fast, fun, frantic and good to look at.
 Lionheart excels in all aspects".
 They gave it a score of 90% noting that, if they had to criticize anything, it would be "the absence of level codes" and the fact that "occasionally certain moves are tricky to access".